 She received her BA from the University of Florida – Go Gators!
 She also has an MA from Yonsei University.
 Living in New York, she enjoys experiencing the city, spending time with her husband, and meeting people with amazing stories she would not otherwise meet.

 Thomas Park Clement

-Thomas is the founder, president and CEO of Mectra Labratories, Inc., a bio-technology company that manufactures a wide variety of laparoscopic disposable surgical instruments.
+Thomas was the founder, president and CEO of Mectra Labratories, Inc., a bio-technology company that manufactured a wide variety of laparoscopic disposable surgical instruments.
 Thomas is the inventor behind the technical instruments and holds 41 U.S. Patents.
+He is currently president CEO of Acroventions Laboratories LLC, an R&D company.
 Additionally, Thomas is a humanitarian who has supported missions to North Korea and Africa, and has supported various Korean adoptee groups throughout the U.S., Europe and Korea.
 Born in Korea in the midst of the Korean War, Thomas was adopted by the Clement family from Charlotte, NC in 1958.

-Vivian Lee joined NY1 as an anchor and reporter in 2008.
+Vivian Lee, an Emmy-winning anchor and reporter, joined NY1 in 2008.
 Vivian’s career in New York started at WNBC in 2002, where she was a general assignment reporter for six years.
-She was born in Toronto, after her parents emigrated from Seoul.
+She was born in Toronto after her parents emigrated from Seoul.
 She graduated with honors from Carleton University’s prestigious Journalism program in Ottawa.
 She now lives in New York City with her husband and 2 daughters.